 * such statement fails to meet any of the demand marketing restrictions defined in this Annex;

-* the Large User has entered into a marketing agreement with a different MEM Marketer for the whole or a part of the agreement for which authorization is sought;
+The large users have entered into a marketing agreement for less than 50% of their needs of capacity and energy.

 * the Large User has entered into Long Term Agreements for a longer term than the term of the marketing agreement contained in the the authorization statement.
 No authorization statement will be rejected if such Long Term Agreements are assigned to the Marketer, in which case the documents evidencing such assignment must be filed.